Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Discussion

 In line with H3, the realism of the avatar did not lead to differences in spatial presence, nor did the style configuration of virtual others and their congruence.
 First, this finding aligns with the prevailing conceptualization of spatial presence as being primarily driven by bottom-up factors, influenced by the system's immersion \citep{slaterFrameworkImmersiveVirtual1997, slaterSeparateRealityUpdate2022}, a factor we consistently maintained for all conditions.
 Secondly, in relation to the CaP model, our results demonstrate comparable rendering of congruent spatial cues across all avatars and configurations of virtual others.
 The manipulation of higher-order visual cues pertaining to the realism and individualization of virtual humans appeared to predominantly influence the plausibility of one's virtual body as well as the group of virtual others.
 However, these manipulations contributed less to a general sense of \enquote{being there} within the virtual environment.
 The recent experiment by \cite{salageanMeetingYourVirtual2023} supports our observations for the self-avatar, as the authors reported personalization, realism, or their interaction in self-avatars not to affect presence.
+Interestingly, we provide evidence for a distinction between self-location, referring to the relationship between one’s self and one’s body \citep{kilteniSenseEmbodimentVirtual2012} and spatial presences, concerned with the relationship between one’s self and the environment \citep{wirthProcessModelFormation2007}.
+Our results indicate that manipulating the visual cues of the self-avatar and its congruence with virtual others impacted one’s spatial experience of being inside a virtual body rather than being inside a virtual environment.
 However, it's worth noting that there is conflicting evidence in the literature, with some studies suggesting that spatial presence may indeed benefit from realism in avatars \citep{weidnerSystematicReviewVisualization2023} as well as from personalization \citep{waltemateImpactAvatarPersonalization2018}.
 We recommend future work to delve deeper into exploring the relationship between the sense of being there in the virtual environment, the appearance of virtual humans, and the resulting congruence of spatial cues.
 This investigation might not only list related studies but also compare effect sizes and system configurations, which could serve as a valuable extension to the review of \cite{weidnerSystematicReviewVisualization2023}.\looseness=-1